sevcak/flipo-flashcards/privacy-policy.md

 Flipo flashcards uses third-party services that may collect information used to identify you.

-Links to the privacy policy of third-party service providers used by the app:
+Links to the Privacy Policy of third-party service providers used by the app:

 - [Google API Services](https://developers.google.com/terms)
 -   [Google Play Services](https://www.google.com/policies/privacy/)

 ## Links to Third Party Websites

 We have included links in this policy for your use and reference.
-We are not responsible for the privacy policies on these websites.
-You should be aware that the privacy policies of these websites may differ from our own.
+We are not responsible for the Privacy Policies on these websites.
+You should be aware that the Privacy Policies of these websites may differ from our own.

 ## What information may be accessed